Fibromyalgia Flare Up: Signs, Symptoms, Triggers & Management

 #5.
 Setting boundaries and pacing commitments

 Lifestyle changes are not just physical.
-Saying “no” when your body needs rest, planning lighter days around demanding ones, and pacing social or work commitments can all help reduce flare-up frequency.
+Saying “no” when your body needs rest, planning lighter days around demanding ones, and pacing social or work commitments could all help reduce flare-up frequency.
 These boundaries protect energy and prevent the cycle of overexertion followed by collapse.

 {{pro-tip-1}}